In First Person was founded in 1992 when a great demand for professional Interpreters was critical in Western MA. Courts and Litigation field.

-The increasing presence of immigrants and non-english speakers U.S.A . along with the increased need for interpreters is greater than ever today.
+The increasing presence of immigrants and non-english speakers in U.S.A . along with the increased need for interpreters is greater than ever today.

 This increase has contributed to a daunting challenge and demand for foreign language communication.